golang

 Does httpcloak work with Cloudflare-protected sites?

-Yes. httpcloak passes Cloudflare's TLS fingerprinting checks by producing browser-identical JA3/JA4 hashes.
+Yes. httpcloak passes Cloudflare's TLS fingerprinting by producing browser-identical JA3/JA4 hashes.
 However, Cloudflare uses multiple detection layers.
 You may still encounter JavaScript challenges that require browser rendering.

 Can I use httpcloak with existing Go HTTP middleware?